Edmonton councillor to use $44K in taxpayers' money for MBA degree | CBC News

 Under current city policy, Dziadyk isn't breaking any rules.

-Every councillor gets a $188,718 ward budget to use as they see fit for the job.
-The bulk of the money goes toward paying staff and executive assistants, but other expenses include travel, communications, such as cell phones, promotional items such as gift cards, hosting dinners and lunches.
+Every councillor gets a $188,718 ward budget to use as he or she sees fit for the job.
+The bulk of the money goes toward paying staff and executive assistants.
+But other expenses include travel, communications such as cellphones and promotional items, such as gift cards, hosting dinners and lunches.

 The ward budget is in addition to councillors' salary of $113,325 in 2018.